 All Ideas Should Be Ownerless

 The virtual whiteboard is a great way to inspire authentic group thinking.
 It's also a great way to inspire ownerless ideas.
-The concept of ownerless ideas is related to a communal way of doing business.
+Ownerless ideas are related to a communal way of doing business.
 It encourages an ego-less way of problem-solving, where the express purpose of the contributions is solely for the company's benefit, without regard for anyone's interests at play.

 When an idea is proffered, follow-up questions should be welcomed, and further replies should be sought from the initial contributor and anybody in the meeting.
 This is how ideas are built upon, transforming them from one person's vision to a shared vision.